Local market in Malaysia

 Is it easy to find domestic help?

-Yes, it is very common.
-You can hire a full-time "helper" (living in) or an hourly housekeeper via specialized apps.
+Yes, it's very common.
+You can hire a full-time live-in helper or a cleaner by the hour through dedicated apps.

 In Kuala Lumpur, the LRT/MRT network is excellent.
-Elsewhere, the Grab app is your best friend for inexpensive trips.
+Elsewhere, the Grab app is your best friend for cheap rides.

 Can you find good cheese?

-Yes, but it is a luxury product.
-Fine grocery stores in Kuala Lumpur offer a great selection imported from France.
+Yes, but it's a luxury item.
+Fine food shops in Kuala Lumpur offer a great selection imported from France.

-It is hot and humid (28-32°C) all year round.
+It's hot and humid (28-32°C) all year.
 You get used to it, but shade and air conditioning become your daily priorities.

 Is English enough for everyday life?